nuejs/www/docs/nuejs/index.md

 </div>
 ```

-HTML and Nue is good for [UX developers][divide].
-They focus on interaction design, accessibility, and optimizing the user experience.
-There is no need to master advanced JavaScript concepts or learn unstandard, framework-specific concepts like hooks.
-While React and JXS claim to be "Just JavaScript", Nue can be thought of as "Just HTML".
+While React claims to be "Just JavaScript", Nue can be thought of as "Just HTML", which is perfect for [UX developers][divide] who focus on interaction design, accessibility, and user experience.

 [Compare](/compare/component.html) Nue coding style with *React, Vue, Svelte, Tailwind*, and *Astro*.

 [divide]: https://css-tricks.com/the-great-divide/

 ## Built to scale
-Three reasons why Nue scales extremely well:
+Three reasons why Nue brings new levels of scalability to frontend development:

 1. [Separation of concerns](//nuejs.org//why/#soc), easy-to-read code is easier to scale than "spaghetti code".